-Get out the tent, the sleeping bags, a few friends, crisps, fizzy drinks and there you have it; a true wilderness camping experience for your teenager… but in the garden.
-That way, they will be having fun and we won’t have to worry about whether they’re safe or not.
+Get out the tent, the sleeping bags, a few friends, chips, fizzy drinks and there you have it; a true wilderness camping experience for your teenager… but in the garden.
+That way, they will be having fun, and we won’t have to worry about whether they’re safe or not.

 Don’t have a garden?
-Organise a picnic or a pyjama party with video games, board games, blind taste-testing games.
+Organize a picnic or a pajama party with video games, board games, blind taste-testing games.

 6. Encourage them to find a job

 Being a teenager often means wanting your own independence.
 So, help your teen to fend for themselves and earn their own money by suggesting to them that they work this summer.
 Young people can start work from the age of 14, under certain conditions:

 - During the summer break, lasting at least 14 days

 - They must carry out light tasks that will not have any impact on their safety or health